apache/trafficcontrol/docs/source/admin/traffic_ops/extensions.rst

 Check Extensions
 ================
-Check Extensions are scripts that, after registering with Traffic Ops, have a column reserved in the "Monitor"->"Cache Checks" view ("Health"->"Server Checks" in the legacy UI) and usually run periodically using ``cron``.
-Each extension is a separate executable located in ``$TO_HOME/bin/checks/`` on the Traffic Ops server (though all of the default extensions are written in Perl, this is in *no way* a requirement; they can be any valid executable).
+Check Extensions are scripts that, after registering with Traffic Ops, have a column reserved in the :menuselection:`Monitor --> Cache Checks` view and usually run periodically using :manpage:`cron(8)`.
+Each extension is a separate executable located in :file:`{$TO_HOME}/bin/checks/` on the Traffic Ops server (though all of the default extensions are written in Perl, this is in *no way* a requirement; they can be any valid executable).
 The currently registered extensions can be listed by running ``/opt/traffic_ops/app/bin/extensions -a``.
-Some extensions automatically registered with the Traffic Ops database (``to_extension`` table) at install time (see ``traffic_ops/app/db/seeds.sql``).
-However, ``cron`` must still be configured to run these checks periodically.
+Some extensions automatically registered with the Traffic Ops database (``to_extension`` table) at install time (see :download:`../../../../traffic_ops/app/db/seeds.sql`).
+However, :manpage:`cron(8)` must still be configured to run these checks periodically.
 The extensions are called like so:

 .. code-block:: shell
 	:caption: Example Check Extension Call